 Image courtesy: Ruben Alexander.

 Goa is not the place you visit once and cross off from your rundown.
-After the primary visit it turns into an inclination and afterward the 2nd, a tradition!
-The Portuguese gift on the soil of India has such huge numbers of enchanting worlds that even the most seasoned explorers can’t make the best of their Goan holiday.
+After the 1st visit it turns into an inclination and after the 2nd, a tradition!
+The Portuguese gift on the soil of India has such huge numbers of enchanting worlds that even the most seasoned explorers can’t make the best of their Goan holiday in one go.
 However, when in Goa, do as the Goans do.
-Here is a rundown of Must-do activities that will redefine your outing to Goa.
+Here is a rundown of must-do activities that will redefine your outing to Goa.

 1. Utorda Beach and Arossim Beach

 An ideal day at the beach…

 It needs to begin with beaches!
 While beaches in North Goa take the spotlight, South Goa beaches are less crowded.
 We assign Utorda Beach and the Arossim Beach, quite close to the Majorda town, for the South Goa best beach award.
 For the North, Calangute, Baga and Anjuna pack the ‘general population’s decision award’!
 Water activities on these beaches include stream skiing (water bike as we probably know it), parasailing (the view from the top at best is justified, despite all the trouble), scuba diving (the glimmering undersea life makes up for the missing corals) and tumbling from a banana pontoon (most adventurous of the whole package).
 To influence the best of your beach involvement, book yourself a room in outstanding resorts in North Goa.